 In his previous role as a Research Analyst at SASB, Henrik conducted in-depth analysis of sustainability issues across more than 50 industries and contributed to the development of associated sustainability accounting metrics.

 Before joining SASB in 2013, Henrik worked as a portfolio analyst for Brown Advisory’s Sustainable Growth fund, identifying and developing investment theses for companies with sustainability-driven outperformance.
-Henrik holds an MA in Economics from Wesleyan University in Connecticut.
+Henrik holds an BA in Economics from Wesleyan University in Connecticut.

 This page contains SASB’s provisional sustainability accounting standards for the Resource Transformation sector, along with a variety of additional resources for corporations, investors, analysts, and others with an interest in the sustainability profile of these five industries.
 As SASB is committed to a transparent and open standards development process, this page also contains documents related to the standards development process for the sector.